Aniket-x-code/sneakerkicks-data-/README.md

-# sneakerkicks-data containing images for jordans , dunks and basket ball shoes and shoe size json and logos.
+# sneakerkicks-data containing images for jordans , dunks and basket ball shoes and shoe size json, loaders and logos.